-I've spent nearly 15 years building websites and marketing businesses.
+I've spent nearly 15 years building websites and marketing businesses in the addiction treatment industry.
 Over the years, I've developed a really good handle on what works, and what doesn't-especially when it comes to web design.
 Ultimately, you want and need your site to earn you money.

-Think of it like this: when you invest in hiring a sales rep, you're expecting to see a return on that investment in the form of new business.
-Likewise, for marketing, the asset has to positively affect your business' bottom line.
+Think of it like this: when you make an investment into hiring a sales rep, you're expecting to see a return on that investment in the form of new business.
+Likewise, for marketing and any other expense-the asset has to positively affect your business's bottom line.
 Otherwise, what's the point?